isomerpages/nyp-sit-skillsup/index.md

   - infobar:
       title: Interested?
       id: infobar
-      description: "Register your interest at www.for.edu.sg/skillsup "
+      description: Register your interest at www.for.edu.sg/skillsup
       button: More Info
       url: www.for.edu.sg/nypskillsup
 ---